PHOTOGRAPHY A LEVEL

 Are you creative and imaginative?
 Do you enjoy exploring ideas and looking at things in different ways?
 If so, you should consider taking Photography.
 You will enjoy developing your understanding of the visual world, learning practical skills and responding to ideas and issues in ways that are personal to you.

-The AS is a one year course which comprises of two units of work:
+The A level is a two year course which comprises 2 units of work:

-The A Level is assessed at the completion of the personal investigation unit and externally set assignment with comprising unit 1 comprising of 60% and unit 2 is 40% of the final A level mark.
+All work is assessed internally at the completion of the personal investigation unit and externally set assignment with unit 3 comprising 60% and unit 4 comprising 40% of the final A level grade.